Cedric Thompson

-Cedric Thompson (born February 10, 1993) is a former American football safety.
+Cedric Thompson (born February 10, 1993) is an American former professional football safety.
 He played college football at Minnesota.

 Early life

 Born in Los Angeles, Thompson grew up in Bombay Beach, California.
 He has two siblings, brother Tedric and sister Cedrinae.
 He became one of the primary subjects of the 2011 documentary Bombay Beach directed by Alma Har'el.
-He later cited boredom in Bombay Beach as his inspiration for pro football.
+He later cited boredom in Bombay Beach as his inspiration for professional football.

 Professional career

 Miami Dolphins

-He was drafted by the Miami Dolphins in the fifth round of the 2015 NFL Draft.
+He was drafted by the Miami Dolphins in the fifth round of the 2015 NFL draft with the 150th overall pick.

 New England Patriots

-On January 12, 2016, the Patriots signed Thompson to their practice squad after he was not offered a futures contract with Miami.
+On January 12, 2016, the New England Patriots signed Thompson to their practice squad after he was not offered a futures contract with Miami.
 On January 26, 2016, Thompson signed a futures contract with the New England Patriots.

 On August 21, 2016, Thompson was released by the Patriots.

 Minnesota Vikings

-On October 25, 2016, Thompson was signed to the Vikings' practice squad.
-He was released by the Vikings on November 26, 2016 and was re-signed again to the practice squad on December 5, 2016.
+On October 25, 2016, Thompson was signed to the Minnesota Vikings' practice squad.
+He was released by the Vikings on November 26, 2016, and was re-signed again to the practice squad on December 5, 2016.
 He signed a reserve/futures contract with the Vikings on January 2, 2017.
 On May 4, 2017, he was waived by the Vikings.